krasimir/react-in-patterns/patterns/composition/README.md

 <Authorize permissionsInclude={[ 'read:products' ]} render={ () => <ProductsList /> } />
 ```

-Pretty nice and self-explanatory in a declarative fashion.
+Pretty nice and self-explanatory in a declarative fashion. `Authorize` goes to our identity provider and checks what are the permissions of the current user.